 Coordinated by EUMETNET, several of its members increased the frequency of radiosonde ascents from some of their stations.
-However, as the radiosonde figure shows, in t system.
+However, as the radiosonde figure shows, in some other places the numbers of radiosonde ascents dropped, perhaps due to supply difficulties.

 Radiosonde report availability.
 The chart compares the availability of radiosonde reports in May with that in March 2020.